shreyagupta98/MochiGaDaisukiFinal/ProjectDocument.md

 You should replay any **bold text** with your relevant information.
 Liberally use the template when necessary and appropriate.

-## Disclaimer + Main-Role Breakdowns

 **MOST OF OUR GAME CAME FROM STELLAR STUDIOS! [https://www.youtube.com/watch?v=nnxZVU0qe5I&list=PLGSox0FgA5B7mApF1vhbspLj5NpzKedU6]**

-- We followed all of his tutorials and essentially went through each script and video to generate the game we have currently.
+**We followed all of his tutorials and essentially went through each script and video to generate the game we have currently.
 Because of the "simplicity of a visual novel," many of our roles ended up blending in with each other as well as all of us contributing to different parts of the game.
 For example, our script required work from all of us.
 In order for us to understand how commands are separated, we all had to go through the script video and watch how the game script is essentially written out.
-There are plenty more examples we can list but this is a general disclaimer that all of our grades should be combined instead of being separated into different roles.
+There are plenty more examples we can list but this is a general disclaimer that all of our grades should be combined instead of being separated into different roles.**

-**MAIN ROLE AND SUB ROLE BREAKDOWN**

-- Jesse: Scripting(Translated all story written scripts to readable text scripts for the game), UI(Text Reading + Ensuring Dialogues stay in box range), GameLogic(Learning to utilize commands to create some special interactions that can be used in the texts)**

-- We all ended up working on our individual sub roles with the exception of gameplay testing falling under everyone's category.

 ## User Interface